Kasandra-SANReN/esgobweb/README.md

 # esgobweb

-Web client for the DNS API of [Esgob Ltd.](https://www.esgob.com/).
-The company provides a [Free Secondary DNS](https://noc.esgob.com/secondary_dns) service. esgobweg can be used as a web interface for their API.
+Adapted Web client for the DNS API of [Esgob Ltd.](https://www.esgob.com/) for use at the South African National Research Network.
+Esgob provides a [Free Secondary DNS](https://noc.esgob.com/secondary_dns) service.
+This version of esgobweb can be used as a web interface for their API and allows multiple users at an institution to use the same esgob account as it has a database to maintain users ids.
 You need an account with Esgob in order to use esgobweb.

-## System requirements

-esgobweb requires a webserver with capability of running PHP 5.4 (or later) and curl.
-For Debian based Linux distributions make sure the php5-curl package is installed.

-## Installation

-Please follow these steps to get a working installation of esgobweb.

-### Extract archive

-Extract the esgobweb archive into a folder of your web server where you want to access it.

-### Security considerations

-I recommend allowing access to esgobweb only via SSL, but this is not mandatory.
-There is currently no authentication mechanism in esgobweb, so please make sure you use your webservers password authentication or IP restrictions to prevent unauthorized access to your zones.

 ### Install Bootstrap

 esgobweb requires Bootstrap.
 Download [the latest version of Bootstrap 3](http://getbootstrap.com/getting-started/#download) into the folder you extracted esgobweb.
-Then extract it and create a symlink to make it usable for esgobweb:

-`unzip bootstrap-3.XXX-dist.zip`
-`ln -s bootstrap-3.XXX-dist dist`

 ### Configure API key and user name